 - Academics are de-emphasized in the early years of schooling.
 There is no academic content in the Steiner kindergarten experience (although there is a good deal of cultivation of pre-academic skills), and minimal academics in first grade.
-Literacy readiness begins in kindergarten with formal reading instruction beginning in grade one.
+Literacy readiness begins in kindergarten with formal writing and reading instruction beginning in grade one.
 Most children are reading independently by the middle or end of second grade.

 In the Indian context: